tipsyboo/etoro/README.md

 ### Jenkins Pipeline
 The `Jenkinsfile` provides a fully automated lifecycle for the chart:
 *   **Continuous Deployment**: Integrated with GitHub Webhooks (`githubPush()`) to trigger an automated `Deploy` action on every commit to the main branch.
+*   **Conditional Builds**: Optimized to skip deployment and testing stages for documentation-only changes.
+The pipeline uses `changeset` filtering to ensure it only runs when the Helm chart or the `Jenkinsfile` itself is modified.
 *   **Concurrency Protection**: Implemented `disableConcurrentBuilds()` to prevent race conditions and Helm state locks during overlapping deployments.
 *   **Authentication**: Uses Managed Identity (`az login -i`) and `kubelogin` for secure, passwordless access to AKS.
 *   **Synchronization**: Uses `kubectl rollout status` to block the pipeline until the new version is fully healthy.